Dipon-Ctg/SoC-Design-and-Planning/README.md

 **Logic design:** To achieve the necessary functionality of the IC, macro-level building pieces are constructed and linked here.
 Usually, pre-existing components like sensors, processors, and memory are utilized.
 Circuit elements with high-level functional descriptions are broken down into the necessary low-level circuit parts.
 Software known as logic synthesis automates this procedure.
 To confirm that the design works, the set of devices is simulated.
 A digital logic simulator or an analog circuit simulator will be employed, contingent on the necessary level of modeling detail.

+**Physical Design:** This stage involves creating a layout for the linked forms of the necessary circuit components.
+To ascertain the position, form, and dimensions of the modules within a chip, a floorplan is initially created.
+Analyzing the chip area, latency, congestion, etc. helps determine where to put the components and prevent problems that might limit speed and performance.
+PnR, the central component of the ASIC design flow, is made up of many phases.
+The steps and corresponding tools that OpenLANE uses are listed below:
+  -	Synthesis: creates a gate-level netlist, maps cells, and sets up pre-layout STA.RTL design, library (standard cells and macros), and restrictions (design objectives, anticipated temporal behavior, and surroundings) are the inputs.